the ultimate guide for mixing epoxy resin

 Properly mixing resin is a critical element of a successful pour.
 If you encountered resin that is soft or sticky or experienced micro-bubbles, improper mixing was the likely culprit.
 This guide will educate on proper techniques, understanding mix ratios and how to troubleshoot common mixing problems.

-What is the mix ratio?
+What is the Mix Ratio?

 MAS Epoxies has a vast product line with a few different mix ratios.
 Knowing the ratio and accurately measuring is absolutely critical.
 Measuring resin by volume is the most common method.
 If you need help measuring by volume with pre-mark mixing cups check out The Easiest Way to Measure Epoxy Resin by Volume